S-Brand5136/lighthouse-web-notes/Week_2/Day_1/General_Notes.md

 What is Asynchronous Programming ?

-  - Asyncrhonous Programming is when a unit of code is run seperately from the main thrad of the program, and notifes the program when its completed.
+  - Asyncrhonous Programming is when a unit of code is run seperately from the main thread of the program, and notifes the program when its completed.

   - Javascript leverages callbacks in order to deal with time consuming tasks.